LinChiGong/Winnow2-vs-NaiveBayes/README.md

   ![alt text](outputs/summary.png)

   Record all classification accuracies.
 First column is the regular Winnow-2 algorithm.
 Second column is the Winnow-2 algorithm with 50 iterations.
 Third column is the Naïve Bayes algorithm.
 Rows are the 5 datasets.

-## Discussion

-As shown above, both Winnow-2 and Naïve Bayes perform quite well on all datasets except for the “Glass” dataset (Surprisingly, Winnow-2 handles other multi-class classification problems quite well!).
-I think there are 3 possible reasons which may explain the underperformance on “Glass”.
-First of all, the dataset may not be very representative.
-Note that there are 6 classes, 214 entries, and 9 attributes in the “Glass” dataset.
-This means that after split to training and test sets, on average, there are only 23 training samples for each class.
-Considering the number of attributes, the training samples may be too few to represent the whole class.
-Obtaining more data may help create better training sets.

-Second, all attributes in “Glass” are continuous.
-Recall that since Winnow-2 is designed for Boolean attributes, I have to categorize continuous attributes and then dummify them into Boolean attributes.
-A lot of information may be lost during this transformation process, and therefore affecting the performance of the algorithms.
-If we implement a Gaussian Naïve Bayes model which is able to use the original “Glass” dataset instead of the transformed dataset, we may achieve better results.

-Third, “Glass” classification problem may not be linearly separable in the first place.
-It is worth noting that both Winnow-2 and Naïve Bayes are only capable of learning linearly separable problems.
-If “Glass” is just not linearly separable, then we should implement other algorithms that are more suitable to this task.

-Notice that Winnow-2 with 50 iterations (2nd column) generally performs better than regular Winnow-2 (1st column).
-I think this is due to the fact that all the datasets we have in this project have only hundreds of entries.
-Multiple iterations during training gives the models more time to adjust their weights.
-However, this may not always be beneficial.
-Notice that for the “Iris” dataset, the repeated training makes things worse.
-I believe this is a sign of overfitting.
-When the model is already robust enough yet we keep feeding the same set of training samples to it, eventually, we are only catching the noise.
-It is important to select the “right” number of iterations per problem.

-Also notice that Naïve Bayes generally performs better than both Winnow-2 algorithms.
-This is not surprising since Naïve Bayes is commonly considered more robust than Winnow-2.
-However, for the “Vote” dataset, Naïve Bayes does lose to Winnow-2.
-Since Naïve Bayes works well under the strong assumption that all attributes are conditionally independent, I would guess that one possible reason the Naïve Bayes model underperforms in this case may be that attributes in “Vote” are relatively dependent.
-If that is the case, implementing a Tree Augmented Naïve Bayes would generate better results.

-## Summary

-In this project, we compare and contrast how regular Winnow-2, Winnow-2 with repeated training, and Naïve Bayes algorithms performs on 5 classification problems.
-Although Naïve Bayes performs better than regular Winnow-2 in 4 out of 5 problems, there is case where Winnow-2 does beat Naïve Bayes in terms of classification accuracy.
-Moreover, the performance of Winnow-2 can be enhanced by allowing the model to go through the training set repeatedly during the training process.
-One thing to keep in mind is that the repeated training may cause overfitting, and therefore we have to be very careful when choosing the number of iterations.

-For multi-class classification problems, even though Winnow-2 performs unexpectedly well, Naïve Bayes still has better performance.
-For problems that are based on datasets with relatively dependent attributes, Winnow-2 may be the better choice.
-For problems that are not linearly separable, both Winnow-2 and Naïve Bayes are not ideal, and we should look for alternative algorithms.

 ## References